-An HTML site map and an XML sitemap are different things.
-An HTML site map is a web page that links to all other content on your site, while an XML sitemap is mostly code that only search bots can understand.
-Although search engines like Google will index your pages just using an XML sitemap (which plugins like Yoast SEO can provide – see earlier section), allowing visitors to find more pages on your site results in increased traffic.
+It’s important to note that an HTML site map and an XML sitemap are two different things.
+HTML site maps are web pages that provide users with a an understandable representation of how your content is organized, while XML sitemaps are mostly code that only search engine bots can read.
+Although search engines like Google will index your site just from an XML sitemap (which a plugin like Yoast SEO will create for you – see earlier section), making it easier for visitors to find more pages on your site can result in increased traffic.

 404 Page – Don’t Forget This!

-When online visitors enter the wrong URL or click on links pointing to pages on your site that no longer exist, they will typically be presented with a 404 page …
+When visitors type in the wrong web address into their browser or click on an invalid hyperlink, they will typically be greeted with a 404 Not Found error page …

-A 404 page can redirect confused visitors to your functional pages …
+A 404 Not Found page can be turned into a useful source of traffic to your functional web pages …

-(Configuring your 404 Error Page allows you to redirect traffic that may otherwise be lost.)
+(Configuring your 404 Not Found error page allows you to recover web traffic that may otherwise be lost.)

-Although a 404 page can be set up in your server, there are plugins for WordPress that allow you to easily configure your 404 page from your WordPress admin area.
+Although a 404 page can be set up on your web server, there are WordPress plugins that allow you to easily configure your 404 page from your WordPress admin.

-WordPress Traffic Automation System: Configuration Stage – Summary
+WordPress Traffic Automation System: Configuration Phase – Summary

-Once you have your website or blog fully set up and expertly configured, all you have to do is publish new content regularly to bring traffic.
+Once you have your website or blog expertly configured and fully set up, all you then need to do is publish fresh content consistently to start generating traffic.

-The process of expertly configuring a WordPress site, however, can be quite involved and elaborate and requires the configuration and integration of various elements and external web properties …
+The process of expertly configuring your WordPress site, however, can be quite involved and elaborate and requires the configuration and integration of different components and external web properties …

-Once you have expertly configured your WordPress site, the next step is to automate the aspects of the process that can be automated.
-This step is explained in the next article in our WordPress Traffic Blueprint series.
+Once you have expertly configured your WordPress site, the next step is to automate the process.
+This step is addressed in the next section of the series.

 This is the end of Section Three

-This article is part of a comprehensive tutorial series aimed at helping small business owners learn how to grow their business online cost-effectively with a WordPress-driven website and proven marketing methods that are easy to implement.
+This article is part of a comprehensive series of articles aimed at helping website owners learn how to grow their business with a WordPress-driven website or blog and proven online marketing methods.

 "This is an awesome training series.
 I have a pretty good understanding of WordPress already, but this is helping me to move somewhere from intermediate to advanced user!" - Kim Lednum